IADsContainer

 Parameters

-• className - The schema class object to delete.
+• className – the class name of the object you want to delete.
 Also, null is a valid option for this parameter.
-Providing null for this parameter is the only way to deal with defunct schema classes.
-If an instance was created before the class became defunct, the only way to delete the instance of the defunct class is to call Delete and provide null for this parameter.
+If an object was created before its class became defunct, the only way to delete the instance of the defunct class is to call Delete and provide null for this parameter.

 • relativeName – The relative distinguished name (RDN) of the object to be deleted.